It has been a couple of years since we launched this unique ISC premium feature, the Compare Schools page!

 So, here is how it works.
 When you select two schools from the drop-down menus, you will be able to compare the following eight comment topics:

 Additionally, once you have selected two of the listed schools (here is an example), you can see a point score that each school received for each of the 8 comment topics.
 The total score for each school is also displayed, clearly showing the “winner” with the most points.

-At the moment, we have 108+ schools available to be compared.
+At the moment, we have 183+ schools available to be compared.
+We usually add a new school to the list every two weeks or so.
 If your school is already listed, please have a look at each displayed comment and assigned score.
 If you would like us to improve some of the comments or scores, write to us here.

-Thank you in advance for your feedback and support; making this feature the best it can be.
+Thank you in advance for your feedback and support in making this feature the best it can be.
 It is truly a unique feature to help people gather information and analyze it so that they can make the best decisions for themselves when working in the international school community.continue reading

 “Taking a year on” is what principal Nichole Schmidt called the time away from her international school position in the article “Taking a Year.”
 Schmidt, with her husband and sons, packed up to travel around parts of Africa for a ten-month adventure.
 Isn’t it more inspiring “to take a year on” than needing to take a year off?

 What about retirement?
 In “The Power of Time Off,” Stefan Sagmeister shares his scheduled year off every seven years to work on projects he is unable to pursue during his regular year.
 Sagmeister breaks down a worker’s lifetime into nearly 25 years of learning, 40 years of working, and for those lucky enough to live to the age of 65, 15 years of retirement.
 Why wait for retirement?

 What follows are a few opportunities available to U.S. citizens to take a year on while staying abroad.